Updated 25/05/2026

 Why did WHO increase the recommended frequency from 4 to 8 contacts?

-Evidence demonstrates that more frequent, high-quality engagements reduce maternal and perinatal morbidity and mortality while improving women’s care experience.
-Studies show that increased contact frequency allows for better monitoring and earlier detection of complications.
+The Lancet Global Health reports that evidence demonstrates more frequent, high-quality engagements reduce maternal and perinatal morbidity and mortality while improving women’s care experience.
+Increased contact frequency allows for better monitoring and earlier detection of complications.

 How can low-income countries implement these enhanced antenatal care guidelines?